cle-ment/ma-thesis-crowdsource-text-tagger/readme.md

 2. run 'npm install' in the 'server' directory to get the necessary dependencies
 3. run the server via 'node server.js' and access the interface via
    <http://localhost:8082/jobad-tagger/>

-## Post-processing

-The jupyter notebook 'post-processing.ipynb' contains steps to post process the data, though it still is work in progress.